TheMorningCompany/analytical-website/README.md

 # Analytical
 ### Website Version
 ---
+### Youtube analytics.
+In a whole new light.
-Analytical (Website Version) is a website that allows you to view YouTube analytics about your channel.
+Analytical (Website Version) is a website that allows you to view YouTube analytics about your channel in a simple, user friendly way.